Quantum Talagrand, KKL and Friedgut's theorems and the learnability of quantum Boolean functions: Discussions

 \subsection{Equivalence between log-Sobolev and Talagrand's inequalities}

 In Theorem \ref{thm:general_Talagrand}, we derived a general noncommutative extension of Talagrand's inequality.
 Our proof requires the joint use of the hypercontractivity inequality \ref{(A4)} with the intertwining relation \ref{(A5)}.
 It is hence legitimate to ask whether, in return, such Talagrand-type inequalities imply hypercontractivity.
 This question was answered in the positive in the classical, continuous setting in \cite[Proposition 1]{BOBKOV1999281}, and later on for discrete spaces in \cite{vollering2016talagrand}.
-In essence, one can think of the logarithmic Sobolev inequality, the infinitesimal version of hypercontractivity, as being dual to Talagrand's inequality.
-It is therefore legitimate to ask the question whether this correspondence survives the passage to the noncommutative setting.
-Answering this interesting question would require the introduction of noncommutative Orlicz spaces which are beyond the scope of the present article.
-We therefore leave this to future work.
+It would be interesting to consider the similar problem in the quantum setting, which we leave to future work.